 Transfer pricing applies to a wide range of intercompany transactions, including transactions involving:

 The international standard for determining the appropriate transfer price is the arm's-length principle.
-Under this principle, transactions between two related parties should not produce results that differ from those that would have resulted from similar transactions between independent companies under similar circumstances.
+Under this principle, transactions between two related parties should produce results that do not differ from those that would have resulted from similar transactions between independent companies under similar circumstances.
 This principle is cited in the US transfer pricing rules (Code Section 482 and the Treasury regulations thereunder), the Transfer Pricing Guidelines, and the UN Transfer Pricing Manual for Developing Countries.
 There are some countries (e.g., Brazil) that do not follow the international application of the arm’s-length principle.

 If a transaction between related parties is priced differently than if it were between unrelated parties, the IRS has authority under Section 482 to reallocate income or expenses to reflect the amounts that would have resulted had the transaction been conducted at arm’s length.